OilProducts/fz/README.md

 applies simple strategies such as bit flipping, splicing two seeds together, and inserting or deleting bytes.
 Each new input can be mutated multiple times in sequence (controlled by `--mutations`), allowing combinations of these operations.
-Whenever a run yields new coverage the input is added to the pool so future mutations build on the most interesting cases.
+Whenever a run yields a unique coverage set the input is added to the pool so future mutations build on the most interesting cases.

 ## Fuzzing a Network Service